Bill Pay Agreement

 You must schedule your payments long enough in advance of the date you want the payment to be received by the payee to allow for processing and transmission of the payment either through an Automated Clearing House (“ACH”) or by check drawn by the bill payment processor and sent through the United States mail.

 You should schedule electronic payments to be processed at least three (3) Business Days before the payment due date, and payments by check at least five (5) Business Days before the payment due date.
 A “Business Day” shall mean Monday through Friday, excluding Federal Banking holidays.

 Although you can enter Payment information through the Service twenty-four (24) hours a day, seven (7) days a week, Bank only initiates Payments on Business Days.

-If you make a Payment prior to 7pm pacific, it will be scheduled for processing the next business day.
-If Payment is made after 7pm pacific (cutoff time), it will be initiated two business days after initiation.
+If you make a payment prior to 7pm pacific, it will be scheduled for processing the next business day.
+If payment is made after 7pm pacific, it will be initiated two business days after initiation.

 Changes to previously scheduled Payments must be made before 7 p.m. pacific on the Business Day before the day it is to be initiated, and, even if attempted before that time, if the transaction shows an “in process” status, then it cannot be modified or cancelled.

 Funds must be available in your Account on the scheduled payment date.
 We may make the Payment either by transferring funds electronically to the Payee or by mailing the Payee a check drawn on your account, as indicated when you initiate the Payment.
 Funds for Payments made electronically, will be deducted from your account on the Business Day the Payment is transmitted.
 Funds for Payments made by check will be deducted from your account on the date the check is presented for payment to the Bank.